 Corymbia citriodora (syn.
 Eucalyptus citriodora)

-Between the Durand and McCullough buildings there are three tall trees.
-A handsome pair in the outer northwest Quad show how a tall trunk with no branches at all up to a substantial height leaves a detectable record of bygone branches in the form of dimples and pimples on the otherwise smooth trunk.
+Between the Durand and McCullough buildings there are three tall trees alongside two others sprouting from stumps.
+A handsome pair in the outer northwest Quad (removed 2015) showed how a tall trunk with no branches at all up to a substantial height can leave a detectable record of bygone branches in the form of dimples and pimples on the otherwise smooth trunk.
 As a branch becomes shaded from sunlight as a result of growth in height, abscissic acid (a plant hormone) causes a brittle zone to form at the trunk.
 Wind then breaks the branch off cleanly.
-Higher up on these two trees are branchlets that were killed by freezing; no living tissue remained to respond to the hormone.
-Consequently, these sticks will remain visible for years.
+Higher up on these two trees were branchlets that were killed by freezing; no living tissue remained to respond to the hormone.
+Consequently, those sticks remained visible for years.
 Research on abscissic acid has received military support aimed at defoliating forests.